OWASP/wrongsecrets/README.md

 Note: be careful with trying to deploy the `jeroenwillemsen/wrongsecrets-desktop` container to Heroku ;-).

-## Docker on macOS with M1 and Colima
+## Docker on macOS with M1 and Colima (Experimental!)

+NOTE: Colima support is experimental.

 Using [Colima](https://github.com/abiosoft/colima) (version 0.5.2 when written) you your macOS with Apple Silicon M1 to run Docker image `jeroenwillemsen/wrongsecrets` you try one of:

 - switch off Colima
-- Change Docker context
+- change Docker context
-- Run Colima with 1 CPU
+- run Colima with 1 CPU

 ### Switch off Colima